Entrepreneurial Cognition in Enterprise Creation: New Opportunities in Entrepreneurship Research

-Professor Rahul Kumar will deliver a lecture on Entrepreneurial Cognition in Enterprise Creation: New Opportunities in Entrepreneurship Research, at Amrut Mody School of Management.
+Professor Rahul Kumar delivered a lecture on Entrepreneurial Cognition in Enterprise Creation: New Opportunities in Entrepreneurship Research, at Amrut Mody School of Management.
 The current understanding of entrepreneurial cognition has evolved since its early conceptualization in the late 1990s.
-Incubators and accelerators provide an extraordinary opportunity to empirically examine the role cultural-cognitive and social-cognitive processes play out in early stage entrepreneurship.
+Incubators and accelerators provide an extraordinary opportunity to empirically examine the role cultural-cognitive and social-cognitive processes play out in early-stage entrepreneurship.
 Rahul Kumar will use this seminar as an opportunity to frame new research opportunities that can potentially use university incubators/accelerators to draw new insights for our theoretical understanding of entrepreneurial cognition.
-The seminar will conclude by a specific research question that Mr. Kumar is currently exploring as part of his extended research program.
+The seminar will conclude by a specific research question that Mr Kumar is currently exploring as part of his extended research program.

 About the speaker: